-If you have signed up to use Online Services with your hearing aids, you can have your hearing aids adjusted remotely without having to visit your hearing care professional.
-All you need is a smart device that is internetenabled.
-This allows you to experience freedom and flexibility such as:
+If you have signed up to use Online Services available with your hearing aids, you can allow your hearing aids to be adjusted remotely without having to visit your hearing care professional.

+All you need is a compatible mobile device with internet enabled.
+This allows you to:

-- 1. Requesting remote assistance to adjust your hearing aids. - 2.
-Ensuring the best possible performance of your hearing aids by keeping them up to date with the latest software
+- Request assistance remotely to adjust your hearing aids to be a better fit for you. - Keep your hearing aids up to date with the latest software to ensure the best performance possible.